-The study by Klein and associates41 suggests that proliferative retinopathy may be aggravated by pregnancy.
+The study by Klein and associates43 suggests that proliferative retinopathy may be aggravated by pregnancy.
 Its presence, however, is not a contraindication to pregnancy but requires intensive and frequent evaluation of the retina with photocoagulation therapy as clinically necessary.
-The use of rapid acting insulin analogs is not associated to the development or progression of retinopathy during pregnancy.42
+Prompt laser photocoagulation treatment of retinopathy during pregnancy is associated with similar results as in the nonpregnant patient.44,45

 NEEDS OF TYPE 1 AND 2 DIABETICS.

-The UK Prospective Diabetes Study (UKPDS) demonstrated that type 2 diabetics are prone to the same microvascular complications as type 1 diabetics.43 We use the same aggressive management approach for types 1 and 2 diabetics.
+The U.K. Prospective Diabetes Study (UKPDS) demonstrated that type 2 diabetics are prone to the same microvascular complications as type 1 diabetics.45 We use the same aggressive management approach for types 1 and 2 diabetics.
 We have found no significant differences in outcome between the two types when adequate control is achieved.
-Langer and colleagues44 have reported similar outcomes.
+Langer and colleagues46 have reported similar outcomes.
 Type 1 patients need more intensive monitoring and vigilance, but as long as the metabolic control is adequate, a good outcome can be expected in both groups.